-Modern dog training is focused on teaching dogs what to do in any given situation, not on punishing their mistakes.
+Modern dog training focuses on teaching dogs what to do in any given situation, not on punishing their mistakes.

-You can find a whole range of guides on this website for training your dog without any punishment at all.
-They all work, and they are all methods internationally recognised and used now, by successful obedience trainers worldwide
+This website has a whole range of guides for training your dog without any punishment at all.
+They all work.
+Plus, successful obedience trainers worldwide recognise these methods.

 The good news is that not only is discipline without punishment possible, it has now been proven to be more effective than using punishment to discipline your Labrador.